Tips, Tricks & FAQ's

 - Can I fish this bait like a worm under a bobber?

 - Yes you can!
 It’s a great way to teach kids to fish without using “yucky” worms!

 - What kind of hooks do you use?

-- All our baits come standard with VMC Permasteel hooks, coated for fresh and saltwater to prevent rust.
+- Most of our baits come standard with VMC Permasteel hooks, coated for fresh and saltwater to prevent rust.

 - Why do your baits have two split-ring holes?